Overviews - Progress report tour

-The Overviews - Progress report is closely related to Overviews - Attainment but, as its name suggests, it deals with progress over time rather than attainment at a single point.
+The Progress Overview report is closely related to Overviews - Attainment but, as its name suggests, it deals with progress over time rather than attainment at a single point.
 In many ways it is similar to a Progress Matrix in that it shows the change in pupils' assessments between two points, but rather than show a detailed breakdown, this report provides a summary and is therefore well suited to audiences such as governors.
-We think you'll find it really handy.

 In this guide you will learn how to: